-Non-Financial Risk
+Non-Financial Risks

-- Operational risk: Operational risk is a non-financial risk that includes direct or indirect losses resulting from inadequate or failed internal processes (including as a result of fraud and other misconduct), systems failure (including information technology and communications systems), human error and certain external events. - Compliance risk: Compliance risk is the risk of impairment of NN Insurance Belgium's integrity.
+- Operational risk: Operational risk is a non-financial risk that includes direct or indirect losses resulting from inadequate or failed business processes (internally, or externally performed by Business Partners, including because of fraud and other misconduct), systems failure (including information technology and communications systems), human error, and certain external events. - Compliance risk: Compliance risk is the risk of impairment of NN Insurance Belgium's integrity.
 It is a failure (or perceived failure) to comply with NN Group Statement of Living our Values and the Compliance Riskrelated laws, regulations and standards that are relevant to the specific financial services offered by a business or its ensuing activities, which could damage NN Insurance Belgium's and hence NN Group's reputation and lead to legal or regulatory sanctions and financial loss.